Migrating the VM Transport

 exchange-pattern parameter was used to determine if the flow was to send a response or not.
 If configured to

-request-response, the endpoint would response with whatever message was obtained at the end of the flow (more on this on the Migrating an Outbound Endpoint section).
+request-response, the endpoint responds with whatever message was obtained at the end of the flow (more on this on the Migrating an Outbound Endpoint section).

 In Mule 4, the